Certifiers Make Neural Networks Vulnerable to Availability Attacks: Introduction

-To summarize, our main contributions are: \begin{itemize}[noitemsep,topsep=2pt] \item A systematic analysis of training-time attacks against network certifiers, considering their integration in practical systems, and identifying new attack vectors. \item The first backdoor attacks against neural network certifiers through two different attack vectors, which are highly effective and difficult to detect. \item A comprehensive experimental evaluation of these attacks across multiple datasets, network architectures, and certifiers. \item Evaluations of defenses against our proposed attacks. \end{itemize}
+To summarize, our main contributions are: \begin{itemize}[noitemsep,topsep=2pt] \item An analysis of training-time attacks against network certifiers. \item The first and highly effective availability attacks against neural network certifiers. \item A comprehensive experimental evaluation of these attacks across multiple datasets, models, and certifiers. \item An initial evaluation of defenses against the proposed availability attacks. \end{itemize}